Exabyte-io/express/README.md

 ### Extract Total Energy

 The following example demonstrates how to initialize an ExPreSS class instance, to extract and serialize total energy produced in a Quantum ESPRESSO calculation.
+The full path to the calculation directory (`work_dir`) and the file containing standard output (`stdout_file`) are required to be passed as arguments to the underlying Espresso parser.

 ```python